-In this session we will highlight NBS solutions being applied and tested; analyze current trends and barriers; and discuss enabling policies.
-We will put forward a NBS framework for policy and action as a coherent set of nature-based interventions.
-The aim of this stream will be to support practitioners and policy makers in their efforts for a cooler planet, and to identify areas for further action in research and capacity development.
+This Stream highlighted FTA's NBS solutions, analyzed current trends and barriers, and discussed enabling policies.
+An NBS framework for policy and action was discussed, as a coherent set of nature-based interventions.
+The aim of this Stream was to provide practitioners and policy makers with tools to facilitate their efforts for a cooler planet, and to identify areas for further action in research and capacity development.